seasketch/geoprocessing/website/docs/tutorials/newproject.md

 <i> to invert selection, and <enter> to proceed)
 ```

-Press spacebar to create in JSON format also, then press Enter
+Press spacebar to add JSON as an additional format created for your dataset on import, then press Enter

 ```bash
 ?
 The following formats will automatically be created: fgb.
 What additional formats would you like created?
 (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter>